HOME

 *Your application materials should be sent directly to the committee via the following email address: Fall_20.fx1yja0wxy545ba1@u.box.com

-Application Deadline: Monday, October 30, 2023, at 11:59pm
+Application Deadline: Monday, October 27, 2025, at 11:59pm

-2022 STUDENT WINNERS
+2025 STUDENT WINNERS

-PROFILES OF 2022 STUDENT WINNERS
+PROFILES OF 2025 STUDENT WINNERS

-Thanks to the generous support of the Shapiro Charitable Family Foundation, UCLA Disability Studies is pleased to announce the winners of the 2022 Fall Disability Studies Scholarships.
+Thanks to the generous support of the Shapiro Charitable Family Foundation, UCLA Disability Studies is pleased to announce the winners of the 2025 Fall Disability Studies Scholarships.

 The Shapiro Family Scholarship aims to celebrate the strides made by our students, who have been agents of change on this campus and beyond.
-Vinita Saxena was the winner of the 2022 Shapiro Family Scholarship – they will receive $6,900.
-Desiree Eshraghi and Cheri Sledge are also recognized with Honorable Mentions.
+The winners of the 2025 Shapiro Family Scholarship, Isabel Rubin-Saika and Roxas Haze, will each receive a scholarship award of $3,675.
+Isabel and Roxas rose to the top of a competitive applicant pool through the connections they drew between disability studies scholarship, their goals, and advocacy efforts.
+Elijah Bautista is recognized with an Honorable Mention.

-Honorable Mention – Cheri Sledge
+Honorable Mention – Elijah Bautista

 PAST WINNERS